Hirofumi Misawa (conductor)

 As a opera conductor he has very wide repertoire; all famous operas of Wagner and Verdi, Puccini and Mozart.

-At the New National Theatre Tokyo, he conducted Engelbert Humperdinck 's "Hansel and Gretel" in 2002.
-Here in 2005 "Madam Butterfly" were performed by Misawa, which will be held again in 2007.
+At the New National Theatre Tokyo, he conducted Engelbert Humperdinck 's "Hansel and Gretel" in 2002,and Puccini's "Madama Butterfly" in 2005,2007,2008.

 As a composer he has 3 big musical pieces;

-"Onikoro|Love, come back again", "Love forever|The Life of Mary Magdalene" and "Nadine".
+"Onikoro|Love, come back again", "Love forever|The Life of Mary Magdalene" and "Nadine".

 The CD "Hirofumi Misawa's Ein Deutsches Requiem" was recorded at the Special Concert of Tokyo Symphony Orchestra at Suntory Hall on the May 1st 2005.

-Hirofumi Misawa is the Chorus Director at New National Theatre Tokyo since 2001.
+Hirofumi Misawa is the Chorus Director at New National Theatre Tokyo since 2001.This chorus grew into one of the highest level's opera chorus in the world.